 Our primary historical source of liquidity and capital resources has been cash flow generated by our operations and we manage our businesses to maximize operating cash flows as our primary source of liquidity.
 We use cash to fund growth in our operating assets and to fund new products and product enhancements primarily through research and development.
-As of September 28, 2019, \$82.5 million or 56.6% of our cash and cash equivalents was held by our foreign subsidiaries.
+As of March 28, 2020, \$78.2 million or 45.6% of our cash and cash equivalents was held by our foreign subsidiaries.
 If these funds are needed for our operations in the U.S., we may be required to accrue and pay foreign withholding taxes if we repatriate these funds.
 Except for working capital requirements in certain jurisdictions, we provide for all withholding and other residual taxes related to unremitted earnings of our foreign subsidiaries.
-Beginning in 2018, earnings realized in foreign jurisdictions will be subject to U.S. tax in accordance with the Tax Act.